syedumerahmedcode/kubernetes/README.md

 ![pod](https://github.com/syedumerahmedcode/kubernetes/blob/master/images/pod.png)

 ### Services
-- This creates a permenant IP address for the pod.
+- This creates a permenant static IP address for the pod.
 - The lifecycles of the service and the pod are **not** connected.
 This means that if the pod dies, the service and its IP address will remain.This means that the endpoint remains the same.
+- Service also acts as a **load balancer** meaning that the service will catch the request coming from the ouside via Ingress(see below) and forward to the pod which is least busy.
 ![service](https://github.com/syedumerahmedcode/kubernetes/blob/master/images/service.png)

 ### Ingress